-For the majority of PPFs there will be no significant change in traffic noise levels (less than ±2dB) as a result of the Project implementation.
-Approximately 6 PPFs in the vicinity of Dunns Crossing Rd will experience a small reduction in traffic noise levels, which is considered a minor to moderate positive effect.
+For the majority of PPFs there will be a small change in traffic noise levels (less than ±2dB) as a result of the Project implementation.
+A change in noise level of less than 2 dB is typically considered imperceptible.
 The PPFs with the greatest change in noise level are presented in Table 1.